openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

 *******

-OEP-45 declares that sites will configure each IDA's (indepently-deployable application's) Django settings with an ``<APPNAME>_CFG`` yaml file, parsed and loaded by a single upstream-provided ``DJANGO_SETTINGS_MODULE``. this contrasts with the django convention, which is that sites override Django settings using a their own ``DJANGO_SETTINGS_MODULE``.
-The rationale is that all Open edX customization can be reasonably specified in YAML; therefore, it is operationally safer to avoid using a custom ``DJANGO_SETTINGS_MODULE``, and it is operationally desirable for all operation modes to execute the same Python module for configuration.
+OEP-45 declares that sites will configure each IDA's (indepently-deployable application's) Django settings with an ``<APPNAME>_CFG`` YAML file, parsed and loaded by a single upstream-provided ``DJANGO_SETTINGS_MODULE``.
+This contrasts with the Django convention, which is that sites override Django settings using their own ``DJANGO_SETTINGS_MODULE``.
+The rationale was that all Open edX setting customization can be reasonably specified in YAML; therefore, it is operationally safer to avoid using a custom ``DJANGO_SETTINGS_MODULE``, and it is operationally desirable for all operation modes to execute the same Python module for configuration.
 This was `briefly discussed in the oep-45 review